stefanbylund/zxnext_level9/compilation/games.md

 The Worm in Paradise concludes the Silicon Dreams trilogy and is set in the far future.
 Mankind rules a hundred planets and this empire is expanding throughout the galaxy.
-Utopia seems at hand but one threat remains...
-Too many nearby planets can support human life and this can not be chance.
+Utopia seems at hand, but one threat remains...
+Too many nearby planets can support human life and this cannot be by chance.
 It probably means mankind was intended to spread throughout the stars.
 But then what?
 Are we dealing with a benevolent God, or could mankind have been seeded by a cosmic farmer who will soon return to harvest his crop?